Leberkasrechner/Leberkasrechner/README.md

 # Installation
-To run this code, you need a running instance of PHP with the following packages:
+To run this code, you will need:
+1. A Webserver and PHP
+2. A MySQL-Instance
+3. The node modules given in the ```package.json``` file: npm install